Do I need identity documents?

 Return of supporting documents

 DVA will normally return your documents within 10 working days, separate from your licence.
-If you don’t receive them within this time, contact DVA customer enquiries.
+If you don’t receive them, contact DVA customer enquiries.

 Please note – DVA will not provide compensation for any loss or delay resulting from the use of second class post.